Guitar Studio of Allen Krantz

-The guitar, currently a mainstay of popular music, has a l ong history and wealth of literature preceding its use in rock bands and college dorm rooms.
+The guitar, currently a mainstay of popular music, has a long history and wealth of literature preceding its use in rock bands and college dorm rooms.
 The type of guitar that Allen Krantz and his students will be using is called the classical guitar (also known as the nylon-string guitar or the Spanish guitar).
 The main difference between classical and acoustic/electric guitars is the material of the strings.
-On a classical guitar the strings are made from either gut or nylon, whereas the acoustic or electric guitar have metal strings.
+On a classical guitar, the strings are made from either gut or nylon, whereas the acoustic/electric guitar has metal strings.
 Another difference would be the way that the guitar is held while being played.
-(For right-handed players) Classical is propped up by the left leg and the modern steel string guitar is played off of the hip.
+(For right-handed players) Classical is propped up by the left leg and the modern steel-string guitar is played off of the hip.

 Sometimes the term “classical guitar” isn’t even describing the instrument itself, but instead one of two concepts:

 – The playing technique where individual strings are plucked with the fingernails